fbpx

 Thyme Earthy, Floral Great for savory dishes like roasted chicken or vegetables

-Rosemary Woodsy, Arromatic Pairs well with roasted meats or in honey-balsamic glazes.
+Rosemary Woodsy, Aromatic Pairs well with roasted meats or in honey-balsamic glazes

 Basil Sweet, Peppery Ideal for sweet and savory recipes like honey basil lemonade or salads

-Cardamom Warm, Spicy Perfect for spiced cookies, cakes, or adding to chai teas
+Cardamom Warm, Spicy Perfect for spiced cookies, cakes, or chai teas

 Sage Savory, Earthy Balances the sweetness in honey glazes or compound butters